Updated: Feb 15

 Puppies need a lot of sleep, around 18 hours a day.
 Dogs are polyphasic sleepers, they sleep in multiple blocks throughout the day and night.
 You night think that you should keep your puppy awake a few hours before bedtime to assure a good nights sleep.
 However you are just training your puppy to be their most active in the evenings which wont help them feel calm and ready to sleep when it's bed time.
 Puppies who are over-tired can become hyperactive and restless and find it difficult to go to sleep at night.
 Keep things calm in the evening, work on enrichment and calm training activities rather than active physical games or long walks.

 Here are some signs that your puppy may be tired or over-tired:

 Restlessness or not knowing what to do with themselves

 Grumpiness / becoming snappy

-I go through my 7 night survival plan in my 6 week online puppy school course.
+I go through my 6 week online puppy school course.
 The online course is self-paced which means you can start at any time and you get a lot of support along the way as well as access to a private Facebook group where you can connect with other puppy owners, where you can share your training journey together.

 Related blog posts: